burgerbecky/wslwinreg/docs/why_wslwinreg.md

 ---------------

-On Windows native platform, ``winreg`` is directly imported and all calls simple are passed through so the native implementation is used instead of the alternate versions.
+On Windows native platform, ``winreg`` is directly imported and all calls simply are passed through so the native implementation is used instead of the alternate versions.

 Cygwin and MSYS2 support